apache/flink/docs/dev/table/connectors/jdbc.zh.md

 <div data-lang="SQL" markdown="1">
 {% highlight sql %}
 CREATE TABLE MyUserTable (
-  a INT,
-  b BIGINT,
+  id BIGINT,
-  c DOUBLE,
-  d STRING,
+  name STRING,
+  age INT,
-  e BOOLEAN,
+  status BOOLEAN,
-  PRIMARY KEY (a, b) NOT ENFORCED
+  PRIMARY KEY (id) NOT ENFORCED
 ) WITH (
-   'connector'='jdbc',
-   'url'='jdbc:mysql://localhost:3306/flink-test',
-   'table-name'='jdbc_table_name'
+   'connector' = 'jdbc',
+   'url' = 'jdbc:mysql://localhost:3306/flink-test',
+   'table-name' = 'jdbc_table_name'
 )

 {% endhighlight %}
 </div>
 </div>

-<span class="label label-danger">Attention</span> Flink supports define primary key no longer extracts valid keys.

 **Upsert mode:** If the JDBC table was defined a primary key, the sink will work on upsert mode.
 Please define primary key for the table and make sure the primary key is one of the unique key sets or primary key of the underlying database .
 This can guarantee the output result is as expected.